 “I promise I’ll be more careful,” I frowned, “but why is she like that?”

-Samira shrugged, a smooth roll of bare flesh.
+Samira shrugged.
 “I heard she wasn’t like this when she first came here, but the therapy…” her voice trailed off and her eyes went somewhere I couldn’t follow.

 “Therapy?
 What therapy?”
 My brow furrowed.
 “Is she ill?”

 “No, she isn’t,” Samira said in a clipped voice, not meeting my gaze.
 “Forget I said anything… I guess it’s become her nature.”

 “Don’t think too much about it,” Samira added with a forced smile.
 “Try to avoid her and do what they tell you.”

 My wet hair glistened as I ran into my room with the towel tied under my armpit.
 I threw my head back, making my hair drop behind, then dried them in smaller sections.

 I let the towel pool on the floor, then stepped over it, and laid on my bed.
 I locked my arms around my shins and closed my eyes and thought about what the future might hold for me.
 I had fears about my current situation, but at the back of my mind, there was a lingering fear; What if this becomes my new norm?
 This thought scared me to my core.